twilio/workshop/docs/callin.rst

 -------------------------

-We can use the ``action`` parameter to collect all sorts of useful metrics on the backend, or even issue hasty apologies for long queue wait times.
+We can use the ``action`` parameter to collect all sorts of useful metrics on the back end, or even issue hasty apologies for long queue wait times.

 Let's try to implement some small features on our dequeue action call to let our users know we care.
 Using the `action URL parameters`_, we can